Glastonbury Song

-"Glastonbury Song" is a song by British band the Waterboys, released in July 1993 by Geffen Records as the second single from their sixth studio album, Dream Harder (1993).
+"Glastonbury Song" is a song by British band the Waterboys, released on 12 July 1993 by Geffen Records as the second single from their sixth studio album, Dream Harder (1993).
 It was written by Mike Scott and produced by Scott and Bill Price.
 The song reached number 29 on the UK Singles Chart and number 12 on the Irish Singles Chart.
 The accompanying music video was directed by John Downer.

 Background

 Scott wrote "Glastonbury Song" in 1991 at his residence in Hudson Street, Manhattan using a Roland FP-8 and electric piano.
 Scott recalled on a Sodajerker podcast in 2015, "I had just bought the Roland keyboard and it had a couple of really nice sounds on it.
 It had the 'breathy' one which was the voice or choral sound, and it had a string one which is also used on the song."

 "Glastonbury Song" was inspired by the town in Somerset, England.
 Scott told Rolling Stone in 1993, "It's almost like a place to go on a pilgrimage, a holy, sacred place.
 It's inspiring to be there."
 He expanded in an interview with NME, "Glastonbury's a holy centre, a place of great spiritual power, and there are lots of spiritual legends associated with it, among them that Jesus came here when he was a boy.
 And Joseph of Arimathea – Jesus' uncle – brought the chalice, in which he'd collected Jesus' blood from the cross, and he buried it at Glastonbury and that's the legend of the Holy Grail.
 And when you go there, the place does have a power.
 You can really feel it."

 Lyrically, Scott has described the song as being "about a real feeling rather than a recollection of a specific incident".
 He told Melody Maker in 1993, "It's about finding God in my life or in my heart or inside me.
 I don't come from a particularly religious background, but I always believed in God.
 I think God and love are the same thing.
 I think unconditional love is the expression of God in the physical world.
 I'm not interested in the church's idea of God."

 Scott later recalled in a 2003 interview with Valley Advocate, "It's actually one of the most commercial, radio-friendly songs musically that I've ever produced.
 In many countries it was successful, but in Britain, they wouldn't play it because of the chorus."